 - Disclose other funding received to attend the conference (please note: other funding received by official Ohio delegates to attend the conference will be deducted from the Foundation scholarship).

-- A completed application (available in spring 2017)
+- A completed resident/student application

 - A current CV

 - A statement of interest (no more than one typewritten page) explaining their interest in family medicine and why they wish to represent Ohio at the congress.